Christmas & New Year Tours in Japan

 Discover Japan

-Cynthia, traveled in March
+Heidi, traveled in October

 Japan embraces the holidays from Tokyo's illuminated Sensō-ji Temple to Kyoto's festive shrines.
 New Year traditions and seasonal foods delight visitors staying at both modern hotels like The B Ikebukuro and traditional inns near Mount Fuji.